Wifi bullies emerge in wired Korean schools

 SEOUL Being the most wired country in the world has opened the way for a new form of bullying in South Korean schools, with victims being forced to pay for Wifi access for their tormentors.

-Bullied students are made to sign up for subscriptions that cost around $40 a month, then to turn on the Wifi hot spot function on their smartphones.
+Bullied students are made to sign up for subscriptions that cost around $40 (25.82 pounds) a month, then to turn on the Wifi hot spot function on their smartphones.

 This allows the bullies to essentially take over the phone's wireless connection, permitting them to surf the web for free -- and also drawing down the phone's battery because there are multiple users at one time.